The Books: “Music for Chameleons” – ‘Handcarved Coffins: A Nonfiction Account of an American Crime’ (Truman Capote)

 MusicForChameleons.jpgMusic for Chameleons – by Truman Capote.
 Today’s excerpt is from a story called ‘Handcarved Coffins: A Nonfiction Account of an American Crime’.

-An interesting story – not sure what is real or not – Capote blurs the edges – but one thing’s for certain: he is trying to “get back” into In Cold Blood territory – and yet (this is a judgment) he no longer has the narrative power.
-He cannot write a narration – in the same cool detached way he was able to in In Cold Blood.
-He inserts himself into the story – he is a character – and, as you will see in the excerpt – the majority of the story (it’s a novella) is done as though it were a script.
-It’s interesting to read – it’s a good story, true or no … but this script thing (which he does time and again in this collection) to me is indicative of Capote’s lessening of confidence in himself as a writer.
-Again, this is a judgment – based on knowing the rest of Capote’s work, and knowing what was going on for him in his life at the time he wrote this collection.
-He was FLAILING about for just a smidgeon of his old ease … There’s something about Handcarved Coffins that REALLY appeals to me – the main characters – Jake and Addie – are wonderfully drawn, they seem real – and you give a shit about them.
+An interesting story – not sure what is real or not: Capote blurs the edges but one thing’s for certain: he is trying to “get back” into In Cold Blood territory with this one, and yet he no longer has the narrative power.
+He cannot write a narration in the same cool detached way he was able to in In Cold Blood.
+He inserts himself into the story as a character.
+As you will see in the excerpt, the majority of the story is presented as a script.
+It’s a good story, true or no … but this script thing (which he does time and again in this collection) is indicative of Capote’s lessening of confidence in himself as a writer.
+Based on knowing the rest of Capote’s work, and knowing what was going on for him in his life at the time he wrote this collection, he was FLAILING about for … I mean, it feels like he was flailing about for his TALENT.
+Like, where did it go?
+Writing always came so easily to him.
+And suddenly … that stopped.
+There’s something about Handcarved Coffins that appeals to me, the characters are wonderfully drawn, and you give a shit about them.
+Again, you’re not reading Capote for straight reportage.

 Excerpt from Music for Chameleons – by Truman Capote – ‘Handcarved Coffins: A Nonfiction Account of an American Crime’.